mriziq/217a-hci-berkeley/README.md

 # ChatGPT Clone with Experimental Dashboard

-This project is a [Next.js](https://nextjs.org/) application developed using [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), designed to emulate a single-thread interaction with ChatGPT.
+This project is a [Next.js](https://nextjs.org/) application developed using [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), designed to emulate ChatGPT with an integrated transparency dashboard.
 It features an experimental dashboard that reveals ChatGPT's assumptions, leveraging a "Wizard of Oz" prototype to explore AI transparency.

-You can read the associated paper [here](https://mirroreffect.mriziq.com).
+### Learn More
 This project was developed by Amer Mriziq, Cynthia Chen, and Mingduo Zhao at UC Berkeley's School of Information.

+You can read the  research behind this project in detailed here: [MIRROR Paper](https://mirroreffect.mriziq.com).

+## Features

+	•	Assumption Display: Shows the AI’s real-time assumptions about the user.
+	•	Wizard of Oz Prototype: Predefined assumptions simulate dynamic AI transparency.
+	•	"Check Engine" Reliability Avatar: Dashboard ins accessible via a clickable avatar, integrated smoothly within the chat.

 ## Getting Started